Academic Writing 1 for GSNS Master Students

 This course is suitable both for students who already consider themselves good writers and students who still struggle with writing.
 There is always something to learn!

 This course teaches how to write an academic text in the natural or life sciences but does not delve deeply into genre-specific details, such as how to write a Results or Method section.
 This makes this Academic Writing 1 course suitable for any type of paper, report, or proposal, and for any field within the natural or life sciences.
-Those interested in learning more about writing a scientific paper in the IMRaD structure (Introduction – Methods – Results – Discussion) can proceed with following the course Academic Writing 2: Writing a High-Level Scientific Report (course 1 is a prerequisite to course 2).
-Academic Writing 2 will start in the second half of 2023.
+Those interested in learning more about writing a scientific paper in the IMRaD structure (Introduction – Methods – Results – Discussion) can proceed in the future with the course Academic Writing 2: Writing a High-Level Scientific Report, which is under development.

 You are trained through weekly e-learning modules on the ULearning platform consisting of theory, examples, short knowledge clips, and interactive exercises.
 Throughout the course, you will also engage in peer feedback, and receive feedback from your teacher.
 There will be 4 online meetings, each 1 hour long, in which you can get to know your teachers and peers and engage in discussion.